NCAR/WRF-Chem-Preprocessing-Tools/README_anthro_emiss.md

+# anthro_emiss

-**anthro_emiss** creates anthropogenic emissions files from global emission inventories
+anthro_emiss creates anthropogenic emissions files from global emission inventories

 This is a fortran based preprocessor to create WRF-Chem ready anthropogenic emissions files (wrfchemi__ or wrfchemi_{00z,12z}_) from global inventories on a lat/lon basis.
 Users are strongly advised to consult the README files before compiling and using the code.
 See the Download section below.